 True cinnamon (Cinnamomum verum) is a shrub or small tree native to Sri Lanka (formerly known as Ceylon).
 This cinnamon is also called Cinnamomum zeylancium or Ceylon cinnamon.

-Cinnamon oil is available distilled from tree bark (cinnamon bark essential oil) or from the leaves (cinnamon leaf essential oil).
+This essential oil is distilled from both the tree bark (cinnamon bark essential oil) and the leaves (cinnamon leaf essential oil).
 The chemical composition of the two oils is different.
-The oil from the bark contains a high percentage of cinnamaldehyde and a small percentage of eugenol.
-The oil from the leaves contains a high percentage of eugenol with a small percentage of cinnamaldehyde.
+The oil from the bark contains a high percentage of cinnamaldehyde and a small amount of eugenol.
+The oil from the leaves contains a high percentage of eugenol with a small amount of cinnamaldehyde.

 Another species of cinnamon is Cinnamomum aromaticum (also called Cinnamomum cassia, cassia, or Chinese cinnamon).
 Like cinnamon bark, cassia essential oil contains large amounts of cinnamaldehyde.
 Do not confuse cassia with cinnamon.

 Cinnamon bark essential oil is strong and some aromatherapy sources recommend avoiding it in favor of the leaf oil.
 However, other sources recommend the bark oil as more effective.
-Keep in mind both the bark and leaf oils can sensitize and irritate skin, so you need to use them with care.
-Even a strong diffusion of cinnamon may irritate the mucous membranes of the nasal passages and eyes — for diffusion, blend cinnamon with a citrus essential oil to lower the risk of irritation.
+Keep in mind both the bark and leaf oils can sensitize and irritate skin, so use them with care.
+Even a strong diffusion of cinnamon may irritate the mucous membranes of the nasal passages and eyes—for diffusion, blend cinnamon with a citrus essential oil to lower the risk of irritation.

 Basic Cinnamon Facts